 Customer habits are changing.
-Your buyers are digitally driven and spending more time in social media settings.
+Your buyers are digitally driven and spend more time in social media settings.
 Sellers, therefore, need to become social sellers.

 What is Social Selling?